polychromatic/website/docs/faqs.md

 The current version `(v0.3.12)` is limited and will only inform you about the OpenRazer daemon's on-the-fly macro recording feature.
-[In a future update](/docs/roadmap/), new functionality will enable you to save, load and apply macros to devices with dedicated macro keys.
+[In a future update](/docs/roadmap/), a minor feature will allow you to save, load and apply M1-M5 macros keys.

 ---